 Bognor Regis and Littlehampton Conservative Association

-The Constituency Association is broken down into a number of branches who each represent and maintain a link to their local communities.
-These branches are responsible for a large amount of the Association's work in campaigning and fund raising.
+The Constituency Association is broken down into a number of branches who each represent and maintain a link to their local communities, these are: Aldwick, Bognor Regis, Felpham, Littlehampton, Middleton and Rustington.
+These branches are responsible for a large amount of the Association's work in campaigning and fundraising.
 They undertake canvassing, deliver literature and organise events, as well as holding frequent membership drives.

 Our Association is organised as follows:

-- A Management Committee who are responsible for managing the Association.
-The officers are Chairman, Deputy Chairman (Political/Campaigning), Deputy Chairman (Fundraising/Membership), four Vice Chairman and Hon Treasurer.
+- A Management Committee, comprised of the Officers, who are responsible for managing the Association day-to-day.
+The Officers are Chairman, Deputy Chairman (Political and Campaigning), Deputy Chairman (Membership and Fundraising), four Vice Chairman, Secretary and Hon Treasurer.

 - An Executive Council which provides strategic direction to the Association.
-The executive is comprised of the Constituency Officers and representatives from each branch.
+The Executive is comprised of the Officers and representatives from each branch.

-- Local Branches that represent members in each division.
-Each branch has it's own elected officers.
+- Local branches that represent members in each ward.
+Each branch has its own elected officers.